Western Colorado Center for the Arts: Recurring exhibits

 Some of the longstanding recurring exhibits are listed below.

 The Members Exhibit includes works produced by the Art Center's supporters.
-At its inaugural show in 2006, the modest display occupied a single gallery.
-By 2013, it dominated every gallery with hundreds of participating members from across the Western Slope of Colorado.
+In 2013, hundreds of people attended across the Western Slope of Colorado.

 The Colorado Mesa University All Campus Exhibit is a juried show for students and faculty.

 When the Contemporary Exhibit began in 2006, it was the first ceramics show of its kind in Grand Junction.
-Paul Soldner, who is credited with turning clay work into the art form it is today, was one of the guest artists, and the show received attention in "Clay Times" magazine.
-Now, the original Contemporary Exhibit has been divided into two shows, and the Contemporary 2D exhibit alternates years with the Contemporary 3D exhibit.
+Paul Soldner was a guest artist, known for his clay work, and the show received attention in "Clay Times" magazine.

 The Colorado Art Educators Association Juried Exhibit features the work of art teachers from Colorado and Wyoming.
 Any artist who teaches art at any level, from kindergarten through college, is eligible to submit art for this exhibit.

 The quinquennial exhibit "The Metalworkers" first appeared in 2009, underwritten by Western Slope Auto/Toyota Superstore.
-This groundbreaking exhibit featured the varied metal art of 14 artists, half of whom were women and half of whom were men.
+This exhibit featured the varied metal art of 14 artists, half of whom were women and half of whom were men.
 The second exhibit in 2014 included sculptures by local artists.
-Large-scale works presented a striking contrast to the fine, detailed enameling work by late Grand Junction artist Margaret Kuntz which is now a part of the Art Center's permanent collection.
-The next metalworkers' exhibit is slated for 2019.
+This featured enamelling work by late Grand Junction artist Margaret Kuntz which is now a part of the Art Center's permanent collection.

-The annual Student/Instructor Open Exhibit provides an opportunity for all Art Center class or workshop participants from the prior 12 months to show their work.

-Unique exhibits and shows
+Exhibits and Shows

-In addition to regular juried exhibits and shows by community groups and clubs, the Art Center has hosted many unique art exhibitions and performances, and even the occasional guest curator.
+The Art Center has hosted art exhibitions, performances, and occasionally guest curators.